| |

 The park is a popular destination for recreational angling, including fly fishing on the river and tidal water fishing in the marine portion of the park.
 Chinook, Coho, Steelhead, Cutthroat, Rainbow and Dolly Varden can all be caught in this park.
 The trail contains several angler-access routes down to the river.
 The Emerald Pools, located at the end of the trail, is the most popular fly-fishing location within the park.

-As always, anglers need to be licenced to fish and should check the current fishing regulations before fishing in this location.
+As always, anglers must be licenced to fish and should check the current fishing regulations before fishing in this location.

 Camping

-There is also a day-use picnic shelter beside the highway that makes for a great place to stop for lunch on your way to Port Alice.
+A day-use picnic shelter beside the highway makes for a great place to stop for lunch on your way to Port Alice.

 Windfall devestation at Marble River Provincial Park.
 Vancouver Island View